Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 The code pieces that should run at compile-time are first converted to byte-code, which is then run in an interpreter.
 It also loads dll's dynamically and looks up in them what is needed.
 That's why compile-time execution runs a little slower than normal run-time.

 **These are some useful applications:**
+- Test conditions before compiling:
+  `#run assert(condition)` will not compile if condition is false.
 -  Insert build-time data, for example results of calculations that can be done at compile-time instead of at runtime: 		`srgb_table: [] float = #run generate_linear_srgb();` or sometimes called:	_"Bake the data into the program binary"_
 - Run test cases;